DeepRelaxo

 DICOM → NIfTI conversion

-If your data is a folder of raw DICOMs from a multi-echo GRE acquisition, convert it once with the standalone script before running DeepRelaxo.
+If your data is a folder of raw DICOMs from a multi-echo GRE acquisition, the web app's DICOM Folder tab handles conversion automatically -- no separate step needed for a normal single-run use case.
+This section covers the standalone script, useful when you want to convert once and reuse the NIfTIs across multiple runs (CLI or web app), or when scripting a batch of subjects.
 The script is byte-identical with the copies in iQSM and iQSM+ — independent of the downstream pipeline.
 Pick whichever repo's copy is closest at hand.

 Two modes